7frank/audio-foo/README.md

 This is somewhat of an audio tool, that extracts certain instruments from a song

-Until now it slices the fist 5 seconds of a song and runs the result through the extraction process
+Until now it slices the first 5 seconds of a song and runs the result through the extraction process

 ## user stories